dhruvj2310/projects/README.md

-weather_app - using a free API from public data source to get the weather data from user input (city) weather_webapp - using streamlit to create a webapp to apply weather_app function movie_search - using movies API available open source, search for movies usinng keywords.
+weather_app - using a free API from public data source to get the weather data from user input (city) weather_webapp - using streamlit to create a webapp to apply weather_app function movie_search - using movies API available open source, search for movies usinng keywords. voice_parse_crm - a system that creates projects or delivery timelimes using AI parsing text or audio from the user.

 Disclaimer: alot of these projects are build with help of AI and LLMs along with manual adjustments to personalise the build as per requirements.